-Insurance & risk transfer
+Insurance and risk transfer

 The process of formally or informally shifting the financial consequences of particular risks from one party to another, whereby a household, community, enterprise or State authority will obtain resources from the other party after a disaster occurs, in exchange for ongoing or compensatory social or financial benefits provided to that other party.
+Risk insurance is a key disaster risk management activity.

 Latest Insurance & risk transfer additions in the Knowledge Base